Dog travel passport scheme.

 So it's critical to get it right.

-Whether you're travelling by plane, train car or, as we do, by boat, the paperwork you'll need is the same.
+Whether you're traveling by plane, train car or, as we do, by boat, the paperwork you'll need is the same.

 Here we cover travel from within the European Union (EU) which involves the Pet Passport Scheme, and from outside it which requires an official veterinary certificate.

-Whether you're travelling from within the EU or outside it, though, there are two steps to take before you'll be eligible for any documentation.
+Whether you're traveling from within the EU or outside it, though, there are two steps to take before you'll be eligible for any documentation.

 Click on these links for more information - they'll open in a new window so you can easily come back here when you've finished reading: